 Having active, colorful fish in fountains and ponds isn't just a fun spectacle.
 It can solve several problems with outdoor bodies of water.
 The fish often will feed on undesirable insect larvae in the water.
 You'll also be less likely to get cloudy water from algae and other materials the fish will eat.
 But you have to know how to keep your fish happy and healthy outdoors.

 Ideal Conditions for an Outdoor Aquarium

-- The water level has to be kept up with either rainwater or aged water, not directly from a garden hose, though overspray from a sprinkler system will not hurt them in small amounts
+- The water level has to be kept up with either rainwater or aged water, not water directly from a garden hose unless a de-chlorinator is added.
+However, overspray from a sprinkler system should not hurt the fish in small amounts.

 Best Fish for Outdoor Aquariums

-Acclimating Fish to Pond Water
+Acclimating the Fish

-Prepare for Outdoor Predators
+Guarding Against Outdoor Predators